 | Omniscient Digital | Software companies seeking editorial SEO programs with strategic depth | SEO content, strategy, content operations |

-| Directive | B2B SaaS companies that want content tied to a larger performance marketing mix | Content strategy, SEO, paid and pipeline-oriented marketing |
+| Directive | B2B SaaS companies that want content tied to a broader performance marketing mix | Content strategy, SEO, paid and pipeline-oriented marketing |

 | Grow and Convert | Teams that want practical SEO content with strong business intent | SEO content strategy, blog content, conversion-focused pages |

-| Foundation Marketing | B2B brands that want strong distribution thinking alongside content creation | Content strategy, creation, distribution planning |
+| Foundation Marketing | B2B brands that want distribution thinking alongside content creation | Content strategy, creation, distribution planning |

 AtOnce can fit B2B SaaS companies that want a clearer path from content strategy to published assets.
 AtOnce can help with planning, writing, and organizing content work so internal teams do not need to coordinate multiple freelancers, editors, and strategists.